presquepartout/SayerPythonProject/LessonTwo.md

 1. Create a variable named zz and set it to an integer value.
 Write some code that will print zz if zz is negative.
 Test it out.
 2. Write some code that will print zz if zz is negative, and print "Hello World" if zz is positive.
 3. Write code that will print the first 8 multiples of 7.
-4. Write code that will print zz if it is a multiple of 2.
+4. Write code that will print zz if zz is a multiple of 2.
 Otherwise it will print "Error.
 This number is odd."
 Hint: remember the difference between zz/2 and zz/2.0
 5. Write code that counts the number of letters in a word.